gurka/OpenCrystalCaves/README.md

 # OpenCrystalCaves
 OCC is an unofficial open source engine reimplementation of the game trilogy [Crystal Caves](https://en.wikipedia.org/wiki/Crystal_Caves).

 **Note that the sprites are not available in this repository.
-You need to own the original Crystal Caves to be able to extract the sprites and use this engine, see below.
-The original Crystal Caves can be purchased at [Steam](http://store.steampowered.com/app/358260/Crystal_Caves/) or [GoG](https://www.gog.com/game/crystal_caves).**
+You need a copy of the original Crystal Caves, shareware or retail, to be able to extract the sprites and use this engine, see below.
+The shareware Crystal Caves can be found online; the full, retail version can be purchased at [Steam](http://store.steampowered.com/app/358260/Crystal_Caves/) or [GoG](https://www.gog.com/game/crystal_caves).**

 Current state of OCC: